-4. The first step in creating your content is selecting the disclosure.
-Based on FTC legal guidelines, your content must include a disclosure.
+5. Next, you will need to select the type of disclosure you wish to use.
+Based on FTC legal guidelines, your content must include a clear disclosure to signify sponsorship.
 To select your preferred disclosure, click on circle the next to one of the disclosure options.
 Once selected, the disclosure will automatically appear at the top of your post where it must remain for compliance.

 6. Now it's time to create the rest of your content.
 We recommend composing your post on your own Blog editor in draft mode for ease of use.
 You will then be able to copy the HTML from your Blog editor and paste it into the platform's editor by selecting Source.

 7. You will then need to add the Required Elements into your draft.
 To do this simply click on the Source button again and you will notice that your content now appears as normal text.
 For Required Elements, you will simply need to place your mouse cursor where you would like to insert them and then click ADD to insert them into your draft.